 The announcement of the winners of the 2019 John Maddox prize can be found here.

 Sir John Maddox, whose name this prize commemorates, was a passionate and tireless champion and defender of science, engaging with difficult debates and inspiring others to do the same.
 As a writer and editor, he changed attitudes and perceptions, and strove for better understanding and appreciation of science throughout his long working life.

-The winner of the John Maddox Prize receives £2000, and an announcement of the winner is published in Nature.
-The award is presented each year at a reception in November.
+The winner of the John Maddox Prize receives £3000, and an announcement of the winner is published in Nature.
+The award is presented at a reception hosted at Wellcome Collection in November.

 The prize is a joint initiative of Sense about Science and the science journal Nature.
 The late Sir John Maddox, FRS, was editor of Nature for 22 years and a founding trustee of Sense about Science.
 His daughter Bronwen Maddox is the patron of the prize.